abinit/abinit/doc/tutorial/spin.md

 * [[nsppol]]
 * [[spinat]]

-Please, read their description in the help file.
+You can read their description in the help file.
 You will work at fixed [[ecut]] (=18Ha) and k-point grid, defined by [[ngkpt]] (the 4x4x4 Monkhorst-Pack grid).
-It is implicit that in *real life*, you should do a convergence test with respect to both convergence parameters.
-This takes about 12 seconds on a modern PC (one needs a sufficiently large cut-off to exhibit magnetic effects).
+It is implicit that in *real life*, you should do a convergence test with respect to both convergence parameters (NB: one needs a minimal cut-off to exhibit magnetic effects).
+This run takes about 12 seconds on a modern PC.

 We will compare the output with and without magnetization.
 (Hence, there are two datasets in the run)
-We now look at the output file.
+We now look at the output file:
-In the magnetic case, the electronic density is split in two parts, the "Spin- up" and the "Spin-down" parts to which correspond different Kohn-Sham potentials and different sets of eigenvalues whose occupation are given by the Fermi-Dirac function (without the ubiquitous factor 2)
+In the magnetic case, the electronic density is split into two parts, the "Spin-up" and the "Spin-down" parts to which correspond different Kohn-Sham potentials and different sets of eigenvalues whose occupations are given by the Fermi-Dirac function (without the ubiquitous factor 2)

-For the first k-point, we get for instance:
+For the first k-point, for instance, we get:

 ```
 (no magnetization)